ZeanQin/zeanqin.github.io/content/drafts/git-based-headless-blog-part-2.md

 }
 ```

 The unit `ch` [represents the width, or more precisely the advance measure, of the glyph "0"](https://developer.mozilla.org/en-US/docs/Web/CSS/length).
 And `50ch` generally results in line width to be 60 to 70 characters in length.
-A lot of text heavy sites such as Medium.com, or even the Google search result page limits the number of characters in a line to a similar limit.
+A lot of text heavy sites, such as Medium.com, or even the Google search result page, put a similar limit on the number of characters in a line.

 ## References